Susan Brnovich: Biography

 Brnovich earned her Bachelor of Business Administration, Master of Science, and Juris Doctor from the University of Wisconsin–Madison.

 Brnovich began her legal career serving as a prosecutor with the Maricopa County Attorney's Office.
 During her eight years as a prosecutor, Brnovich tried 49 jury trials and one bench trial.
 In 2003, she became a commissioner on the Maricopa County Superior Court, where she presided over numerous criminal jury trials over the next five years.
 Brnovich was appointed by Governor of Arizona Janet Napolitano as a trial court judge in January 2009 and was retained by voters in both 2012 and 2016.
 As a state judge, Brnovich presided over approximately 100 trials.
 Her state court service ended in 2018 upon her elevation to the federal judiciary.

 Brnovich has been a member of the Federalist Society since 2011.

 Federal judicial service

 On January 23, 2018, President Donald Trump announced his intent to nominate Brnovich to an undetermined seat on the United States District Court for the District of Arizona.
 On January 24, 2018, her nomination was sent to the United States Senate.
 She was nominated to the seat vacated by Judge Neil V. Wake, who assumed senior status on July 5, 2016.
 On May 9, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 Her nomination was reported out of committee on June 7, 2018, by voice vote.
 On October 11, 2018, her nomination was confirmed by voice vote.
 She received her judicial commission on October 23, 2018.

 Personal life

-Brnovich is married to Mark Brnovich who served as Attorney General of Arizona from 2015 to 2023.
+Brnovich was married to Republican former Attorney General of Arizona Mark Brnovich until his death in early 2026.
 They have two children.